mikadosoftware/devmanual/docs/fulllist.rst

 Sompreviously the metrics were only available as you went up hierarchy Now it's a matter of policy

+* productivity
+  There are several counter headwinds to western economic growth (https://www.amazon.co.uk/Rise-Fall-American-Growth-Princeton/dp/0691147728)

+  - productivity as the engine of growth held back by
+  - demographics
+  - inequality
+  - debt (1/4 of Debt is student debt in USA)
+  - dropping education

+  Producity should be high - look at Kasparov and AI / centaur But lack of software literacy is holding individuals back and lack of coaseian-optimal organisation sizes hold back organisational productivity

 * end of privacy